 The cremated remains may be returned to the next of kin if the request has been made in advance.
 Your next of kin will be notified by letter of the following options:

-- making an appointment to receive the ashes in person.
+- Make an appointment to receive the ashes in person

-Remains are usually returned within eighteen to twenty-four months.
+Remains are usually returned within 18 to 24 months.

 In some instances, cremated remains may not be available because of the nature of medical research.